How to Apply

 Nondegree enrollment is restricted to participants in special programs, off-campus programs, University-affiliated exchange programs, and those participants with non-degree educational objectives at UF.
 Students denied admission to UF for any term are not eligible for non-degree registration.
 If you previously have attended UF in a degree-seeking status and did not subsequently earn a degree, you are not eligible for non-degree registration.
 Students need prior approval from the academic unit(s) to take courses in a non-degree status.
 That coursework normally is not applied toward the graduate degree if the student is admitted to the Graduate School.
 By petition in clearly justified cases and in conformance with regulations on courses and credit, it is possible to transfer up to 15 credits of graduate coursework earned with the grade of A, A-, B+, or B. A student should not remain in this classification for more than 1 term before being admitted as a post-baccalaureate or graduate student.

-For a non-degree registration request form, click on this link: https://student.ufl.edu/cgi-bin/eaglec?MDASTRAN=nda-intro2
+For non-degree registration request form information, click on this link: https://admissions.ufl.edu/apply/non-degree

 This information applies only to students who have previously been enrolled in a graduate, postbaccalaureate or professional UF program.
 Former students who do not enroll at the university for three consecutive terms, including any summer term, must apply for readmission to the same program of their previous enrollment.